bringauto/mission-module/docs/mission_module.md

 # Introduction to the Mission Module details

-Here, additional info related to the Mission Module functionality is provided.
-The info on the Mission Module purpose and usage is in the main [README](../README.md).
+Here, additional info on the Mission Module is provided.
+For the purpose and usage see the [README](../README.md).

 # Behavior of supported devices